 Place the victim on his or her back.

-Press your palm against the persons forehead.
+Press your palm against the person's forehead.
 At the same time hook your fingers under the chin and lift it away from the spine, as if pulling out a drawer.
 This tilts the head back and opens the airway.

-Look to see if the chest is rising.
+Check to see if the chest is rising.

-Keep the head tilted and chin raised.
+Keep the head tilted back and chin down.

 If you don't have a protective barrier, seal your lips over the victims open mouth.